 Once you’ve got the basics ready, you will have to wait for the spawning to begin.
 When the eggs hatch, it’s time for you to jump to it.

-When the eggs hatch into larvae, it’s time to separate the larvae from the main tank into a different one.
-It can be a difficult task, but here is where you take advantage of the one thing that fish larvae are extremely attracted to: light!
+It can be a difficult task.
+This is where you take advantage of the one thing that fish larvae are extremely attracted to: light!

 When collecting the larvae, ensure that the lights are off in your tank, as well as the water flow.
-Then you shine a flashlight in the nearest corner to the larvae, and allow them to group together in the tank.
-After a couple of minutes they will be ready to siphon.
-Once you’ve got the hang of this difficult bit, the rest is, pretty much, plain sailing.
+Then shine a flashlight in the nearest corner to the larvae.
+Then, allow them to group together in the tank.

 You need to remember to feed them frequently and ensure that the quantities are large.
-You have to do your best to reproduce the environment of the sea, where they would have been surrounded by various living plankton.
-But in addition to this, they will waste a lot of the live food, which could prove to be frustrating, not to mention time-consuming as you will have to change the water on a regular basis, but this is part and parcel of breeding.
+You have to do your best to reproduce the environment of the sea where they would have been surrounded by various living plankton.

 What you also need to consider while breeding your fish is the risk of bacterial infection.
 In addition to ensuring you’ve got a good quality filtration system, you will have to siphon out the waste efficiently at least twice a day.